URGENT HELP HIDE

 For further information about support, please click on this link: https://www.parentingspecialchildren.co.uk/courses/adhd-courses-and-workshops-for-parentscarers/ on behalf of Gems (East Berkshire) & Autism Berkshire (West Berkshire)

-If the child or young person is in an educational setting: a SENCO-led support plan needs to be in place
+If the child or young person is in an educational setting: a SENCO-led support plan needs to have been in place and fully implemented for at least six months/two (eg a minimum of two ‘assess, plan, do, review’ cycles)

 If there are concerns regarding the child or young person’s cognitive ability or ability to access the curriculumadvice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)